Exxon pitches investors on dividend growth, debt reduction

 But after the pandemic slashed energy demand, Exxon cut spending by nearly a third - reducing the value of its shale gas properties by more than $20 billion - trimmed workers, and added debt to cover spending.

-Shares were up a fraction in premarket trading to $56.55, and have risen by more than a third so far this year.
+Shares were up a fraction to $56.49, and have risen by more than a third so far this year.

 The company is trying to pitch a skeptical Wall Street that it has embraced cost cutting, with much of its investor pitch focused on cost reductions, cash flow and earnings projections that are not as bold as in previous years.

+Exxon is likely “to steadily shift from gas to liquids, which is at odds with most peers,” Borkhataria said.

+Two years ago, Exxon forecast shale production of 1 million barrels per day in the Permian as early as 2024, grabbing the spotlight from rival Chevron Corp’s 900,000-barrel target.
+Both companies have since dialed back plans in the top U.S. shale field.

-Exxon has drawn the ire of activist investors focused on climate, but since December the company has said it would reduce the intensity of its oilfield greenhouse gas emissions by 15%-20% from 2016 levels.
+Exxon has drawn the ire of activist investors focused on climate, but since December the company has said it would reduce the intensity of its oilfield greenhouse gas emissions by 15% to 20% from 2016 levels.

 It also announced plans to commercialize technology that helps cut carbon emissions and disclosed its Scope 3 emissions, a large category of greenhouse gases emitted from fuels and products it sells to customers such as jet fuel and gasoline.